How do Closing Costs Work?

-All residential real estate sales involves certain costs.
-Buyers and sellers usually share these closing costs, as the sales contract specifies.
+All residential real estate sales involves fixed costs.
+Buyers and sellers usually split these costs, as specified in the sales contract.

-As indicated below, many of the costs result from getting your mortgage.
-At Mortgage Max Inc, we are highly experienced in residential mortgage lending, so we can compile a comprehensive report on closing costs related to your mortgage in your "Good Faith Estimate".
+Many of the costs associated with buying a home are associated with getting a mortgage.
+At Mortgage Max Inc, we are highly experienced in residential mortgage lending, so we can compile a comprehensive list of mortgage-related costs in your "Loan Estimate".

-We've provided a general list of closing costs below, but we'll provide you a specific list of closing costs, with amounts, soon after you complete your loan application.
-At Mortgage Max Inc, we don't believe in surprises, so if your costs change, we will be sure to let you know immediately.
+We've provided a general list of these costs below, but we will provide you a specific list of closing costs, with amounts, soon after you complete your application.
+At Mortgage Max Inc, we don't believe in surprises, so if your costs change, we'll be sure to let you know immediately.

 Standard Closing Costs